This is our system from 2020 and 2021, not all of this is in place anymore but we’ve kept the page in case it is needed again.

 - Use hand sanitiser.

-- Open outside doors to ventilate room.
+- Open outside doors to ventilate room, and have slightly ajar during shows.

-- Check floor has been cleaned.
+- Check main floor has been cleaned and ask bar if it hasn’t.

 - Hoover stage.